 Growing up in Melbourne, Andrew was singing Beatles hits from a young age, finally embracing acoustic guitar as a 17 year old.
 Moving to the UK in 2007 allowed Andrew to perform live, resulting in the release of his first album, Refuge.
 Andrew’s songs have rung out in a wide range of venues, from UK and Australian festivals to intimate live radio gigs and vineyards, building his profile and growing fan base since he returned to Australia in 2009.
 Andrew is inspired by a diverse range of artists including Mark Seymour and Pete Murray, Shawn Mullins, U2 and Silverchair.

 Andrew’s live sets reflect his deep affection and respect for the Australian environment which is influenced by his travels and evidenced by the use of his didgeridoo on stage, resulting in a developing and expanding suite of songs.
-Andrew is soon to release his second studio album, A Finer State Of Mind, complemented by international collaborations with Mia Palencia (Malaysia), Kellie Cox (UK), Matt Palmer (UK), Peter McIntosh (Aus) and Hannah May Bartle (Aus).
+Andrew has now released his second studio album, A Finer State Of Mind, complemented by international collaborations with Mia Palencia (Malaysia), Kellie Cox (UK), Matt Palmer (UK), Peter McIntosh (Aus) and Hannah May Bartle (Aus).